YongoDavid/AYPL/README.md

 Alot of changes will still be made to this website. i am just waiting for feedback on the current UI update.

+i have already started making changes to this website with Chakra UI.
+The form and the Services section was done with chakra UI

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts